-The Qatari Diar Real Estate Investment Co., a division of sovereign wealth fund, the Qatar Investment Authority, completed a £900 million ($1.22 billion) refinancing of the 144-room The Chancery Rosewood, the luxury London hotel that opened in September in the former US embassy.
+The Qatari Diar Real Estate Investment Co., a division of sovereign wealth fund, the Qatar Investment Authority, completed a £450 million ($611 million) refinancing of the 144-room The Chancery Rosewood, the luxury London hotel that opened in September in the former US embassy.

-In a LinkedIn post, Amit Kashyap, group chief financial officer, Qatari Diar, said £450 million of the financing was secured from four banks — Doha Bank, Mashreq Corporate & Investment Banking Group, Standard Chartered and United Overseas Bank.
+In a LinkedIn post, Amit Kashyap, group chief financial officer, Qatari Diar, said the £450 million was secured from four banks — Doha Bank, Mashreq Corporate & Investment Banking Group, Standard Chartered and United Overseas Bank.

 He added that the 50% loan-to-value financing reflects “both the quality of the underlying asset and the lenders’ appetite for well-located, income-producing trophy hospitality in London.”